A Place for Mom

 • Tour communities and ask questions.
 Speak to several members of a prospective community’s staff and ask as many detailed questions as you need to.

 • Reach out to a Senior Living Advisor.
-Even if you’re looking for assisted living for an adult with mental health issues or a disability, A Place for Mom’s Senior Living Advisors have a wealth of knowledge about which communities in your area may be able to accommodate them.
+Even if you’re looking for assisted living for an adult with mental health concerns or a disability, A Place for Mom’s Senior Living Advisors have a wealth of knowledge about which communities in your area may be able to accommodate them.

 Assisted living agreements